Kinki, Lacquerware and more

 - Wakayama

-Kishu lacquerware, also known as kuroe-nuri, is produced around the Kuro-e region northwest of the city of Kainan, Wakayama prefecture.
+Kishu Lacquerware, also known as kuroe-nuri, is produced around the Kuro-e region northwest of the city of Kainan, Wakayama prefecture.
 This craft is simple, durable, and practical and has been popular as a household good since the Edo period (160…

 View more